scotthesterberg/JFrog-Cloud-Installers/AzureResourceManager/Xray/README.md

 # Setup JFrog Xray
-Recommended way of deployment is thru Azure marketplace.
+The recommended way of deploying is through the Azure marketplace.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjfrog%2FJFrog-Cloud-Installers%2Farm-xray%2FAzureResourceManager%2FXray%2Fazuredeploy_xray_vmss.json" target="_blank">
 <img src="https://aka.ms/deploytoazurebutton"/>
 </a>

-This template can help you setup the [JFrog Xray](https://jfrog.com/xray/) on Azure as a Custom Deployment.
+This template can help you setup  [JFrog Xray](https://jfrog.com/xray/) on Azure.

 ## Prerequisites
-JFrog Xray is an addition to JFrog Artifactory.
+1. JFrog Xray is an addition to JFrog Artifactory.
-To be able to use it you need to have Artifactory instance deployed in Azure with Enterprise+ license, or Enterprise license with Xray addon.
+    * To be able to use it, you need to have an Artifactory instance deployed in Azure with the appropriate license.
+If you do not have an Xray compatible license, you can [get a free trial](https://jfrog.com/xray/free-trial/).

-Deployed Postgresql instance (if "existing DB" is selected as a parameter).
+2. Deployed Postgresql instance (if "existing DB" is selected as a parameter).

 ## Postgresql deployment
-Xray could fail to connect to "out of the box" Azure Postgresql, [issue description](https://github.com/jfrog/charts/issues/422#issuecomment-516431036).
-You can deploy Postgresql instance using this link:
+Xray could fail to connect to "out of the box" Azure Postgresql.
+You can deploy a compatible Postgresql instance using this link:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjfrog%2FJFrog-Cloud-Installers%2Farm-xray%2FAzureResourceManager%2FPostgresql%2FazurePostgresDBDeploy.json" target="_blank">
 <img src="https://aka.ms/deploytoazurebutton"/>